Laura Coleman

 Sessions 6 & 7: Health, Public Services & Civic Engagement

-Sessions 6 and 7 were combined due to inclement weather during session 6.
-We kicked off this combined session diving into civic engagement and learning about community organizations that serve Halifax County.
-This was a full-circle moment for me.
-My group’s civic project with Tri-River Habitat for Humanity wasn’t just meaningful—it was mission-aligned.
-We also learned about other organizations like the American Red Cross, Southside Behavioral Health, Department of Social Services, Rotary Club, Virginia Employment Commission, Tri-County Community Action Agency, and more.
+Due to inclement weather, Sessions 6 and 7 were combined.
+We began by diving into civic engagement and learning about community organizations in Halifax County.
+This was a full-circle moment for me, as my group’s civic project with Tri-River Habitat for Humanity was both meaningful and mission-aligned.
+We also explored other organizations like the American Red Cross, Southside Behavioral Health, Department of Social Services, Rotary Club, Virginia Employment Commission, and Tri-County Community Action Agency.

-After group presentations, we had the opportunity to hear from health and public service leaders.
-Brian Zwoyer, President of Sentara Halifax Regional Hospital, discussed the vision for the Sentara Hospital being built and fielded questions regarding the reason for this major change in Halifax.
-He helped bridge the connection between healthcare and local economic needs.
+After group presentations, we heard from health and public service leaders.
+Brian Zwoyer, President of Sentara Halifax Regional Hospital, discussed the vision for the new Sentara Hospital and why this major change is needed in Halifax.
+He helped connect healthcare with local economic needs.

 Leaders like Sheriff Fred Clark, Lt.
-Clint Mann, and Commonwealth’s Attorney Tracy Quackenbush Martin helped us explore civic systems, public safety, and community engagement through a leadership lens.
-It reinforced the necessity for equity and empowerment in rural and diverse communities.
-These public services are not adjacent to entrepreneurship—they’re foundational to creating environments where businesses and families can thrive.
+Clint Mann, and Commonwealth’s Attorney Tracy Quackenbush Martin explored civic systems, public safety, and community engagement through a leadership lens.
+It reinforced the importance of equity and empowerment in rural and diverse communities.
+These public services are not separate from entrepreneurship.
+They are essential for creating environments where businesses and families can thrive.

 New Connections, Lasting Impact

 One of the unexpected gifts of this experience was the relationships.
 I built meaningful connections with professionals in sectors far outside my usual circle.
 Leadership Halifax became a relationship incubator in the best way.
-Leadership Halifax didn’t just expand my network—it expanded my vision.
+It didn’t just expand my network.
+It expanded my vision.

 Leading With a Broader Lens

-And those three words—people, purpose, partnerships—have become a filter for how I lead and serve every day.
+Those three words, people, purpose, and partnerships, have become a filter for how I lead and serve every day.

 A Word of Thanks